How to grow grapes

 Find out how to grow grapes, in our detailed Grow Guide.

 Grapes, Vitis vinifera, are often thought of as not suited to the UK climate, but there are many varieties that will flourish in warmer parts of the country.
 They can, of course, also be grown successfully in greenhouses – dessert grapes give better results under cover, as the fruit needs plenty of warmth to ripen fully.

-Whether fruitful or not, a grapevine makes a very attractive climber for walls and fences, with distinctive foliage that often colours up beautifully in the autumn.
-Both wine-producing and dessert grapevines are available, and if you’re looking for a new gardening challenge, they’re worth the effort.
+Whether fruitful or not, a grapevine makes an attractive climber for walls and fences, with distinctive foliage that often colours up beautifully in the autumn.
+Both wine-producing and dessert grapevines are available, and if you’re looking for a new gardening challenge, they're worth the effort.

 How to plant and grow grapes

 Grapevines are grafted onto rootstock.
 When you buy a grapevine, the join will be clearly visible, above the line of the soil in the pot.
 When you plant out your vine, this should remain above the soil.

 Choose a warm and sunny site, either against a wall or fence, or with some other support.
 Vines will grow on most free-draining soils, provided they get plenty of sunlight.
 They can be grown successfully outdoors but some varieties will crop more reliably if they have the heat and shelter of a greenhouse.